-For the purposes of data protection legislation in force from time to time the data controller is Canary Wharf & City Recruitment, trading as The Difference Engine, of (c/o Kingscott Dix), Goodridge Court, Gloucester, Gloucestershire GL2 5EN (known hereafter as "The Difference Engine).
+For the purposes of data protection legislation in force from time to time the data controller is Canary Wharf & City Recruitment, trading as The Difference Engine, of 501, The Nexus Building, Broadway, Letchworth Garden City, Hertfordshire, England, SG6 9BL (known hereafter as "The Difference Engine").

 Our nominated representative is Lauren Fonseca.

 We are a recruitment agency and recruitment business as defined in the Employment Agencies and Employment Businesses Regulations 2003 (our business).
 We collect the personal data of the following types of people to allow us to undertake our business;

 - Prospective and placed candidates for permanent or temporary roles;

 - We collect information about you to carry out our core business and ancillary activities.